Yelp/Tron/docs/jobs.rst

     Defaults to None (0 retries allowed).

 **expected_runtime** (default **24h**)
-    A time interval (ex: "2 hours") that specified the maximum expected duration of each action run.
+    A time interval (ex: "2 hours") that specifies the maximum expected duration of each action run.
     Monitoring will alert if a action run is still running after this duration.

 Example Actions